Language Translation

 • Twin Caves Boat Tour

 Open daily from Memorial Day Weekend through mid-July, 9 a.m. to 5 p.m.
 Additional days and times as posted at park.
 Open weekends from mid-August thru mid-October, 9 a.m. to 5 p.m. (confirm operating hours with park prior to visit).
 Tours run on the half-hour.
-Only same day reservations are accepted, and they must be made in-person at the Twin Caves Building.
+Only same day reservations are accepted, and they must be made in person at the Twin Caves Building.
 Cost is $3 per person.
 Children under age 3 and pets are not allowed on the tour.
-Food and drinks not allowed on boats.
+Food and drinks are not allowed on boats.
 Guides pull the boats through a stream passage while highlighting cave formations and searching for cave animals (the endangered blind cavefish is a common sighting).

 • Pioneer Village